 Please also take a look at our Research Assistant lab agreement, which gives you more insight into what working in the lab looks like.

-If you have additional questions about the position or application, please reach out our lab coordinator, Shania, at email@example.com.
+If you have additional questions about the position or application, please reach out to the lab at email@example.com